 This topic will discuss divorce mediation.

 The mediator will start the mediation only after you and your spouse agree to mediation.
-If you contact the mediator, the mediator will ask your spouse to confirm that they enter willingly into the mediation.
-The mediator will also ask whether you or your spouse wish to have your own lawyers assist with the legal aspects of custody, access, and maintenance and property division.
+If you contact a mediator, the mediator will ask your spouse to confirm that they are entering willingly into the mediation.
+The mediator will also ask whether you or your spouse wish to have your lawyers assist with the legal aspects of custody, access, and maintenance and property division.

 The mediator will describe the process of mediation.
 The mediator controls the process of the discussions and you and your spouse control what is to be discussed.
 The process is the order and the time at which the topics are to be discussed.
-For example, there may be only one, or two topics discussed per session.
-The mediator will, first, deal with any emergency conflicts between you and your spouse.
-For example, if you deny your spouse access to the child because they not paying enough children support, the mediator attempt to resolve this conflict.
+For example, there may be only one or two topics discussed per session.

 The mediator will first deal with any emergency conflicts between you and your spouse.
 For example, if you deny your spouse access to the child because they not paying enough children support, the mediator will attempt to resolve this conflict first.

 Topics can include the financial situations of both spouses.
 You and your spouse must provide full and honest information about your financial situation.
 Some homework may be required so that an accurate report can be provided.
 In another session, the topic of property division may be discussed.
 Other sessions may then deal with the children, who the children will live with, child support, decision making for the children, and the visiting rights of the other parent.
 The mediator will encourage you and your spouse to make decisions that suit your needs.